 Minimizes Serious Falls

-This is the percentage of residents that suffered from a major fall.
-Falls leading to serious injuries are routinely caused by poor nursing care.
-More supervision can minimize the number of major falls sustained by residents in a nursing home.
+This tells you the percentage of residents who have had a major fall.
+Falls leading to severe injuries are routinely linked to lower quality nursing care.
+More supervision minimizes the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections